nipy/nibabel/doc/source/installation.rst

 pip and the Python package index
 --------------------------------

-If you are not using a Linux package manager, then best way to install NiBabel is via pip_.
+If you are not using a Linux package manager, then the best way to install NiBabel is via pip_.
 If you don't have pip already, follow the `pip install instructions`_.